avinashyesuri/HC3portfDataAnlytic/README.md

-# HC3portfDataAnlytic
-Creation of a new portfolio with html
 # Hi, I'm Avinash yesuri 👋

 ## About Me

-I am an experienced Frontend Developer with 1 year of expertise in React and JavaScript.
-I have developed responsive and user-friendly designs using TailwindCSS and Bootstrap, optimizing page load speed for Hola9 Classifieds.

-My proficiency extends to Python and SQL, with valuable internship experience in automation analysis from CCBP Nxtwave.
-As a solution-oriented strategist, I focus on long-term goals and cross-functional collaboration, successfully designing and building web applications.
+Results-driven professional with 1 year of experience in Frontend Development, now transitioning into Data Analysis.
+Possess strong expertise in SQL and Python, along with hands-on experience in database management, data acquisition, and in-depth data analysis using Pandas and NumPy.
+Skilled in creating interactive visualizations and dashboards with Microsoft Power BI and Tableau.
+Looking to leverage my analytical skills and technical expertise to contribute as a Data Analyst

 ## Skills